The RIGII Children Foundation was officially registered in 2009 by Janet Eikelenboom.

 The foundation is completely dependent on donations from private individuals or companies, but also on the sales of Kenyan products on various fairs by Janet himself.

-With donations you can think of financial support, but also old computers or printers, clean and whole clothing, pens, booklets etc ..
+With donations you can think of financial support, but also old computers or printers, pens, booklets etc ..
 Unfortunately we cannot use defective computers and printers.